Geography of Spain: The islands

-The remaining regions of Spain are the Balearic and the Canary Islands, the former located in the Mediterranean Sea and the latter in the Atlantic Ocean.
+The remaining regions of Spain are the Balearic Islands and the Canary Islands, the former located in the Mediterranean Sea and the latter in the Atlantic Ocean.
 The Balearic Islands, encompassing a total area of 5,000 square kilometers, lie 80 kilometers off Spain's central eastern coast.
 The mountains that rise up above the Mediterranean Sea to form these islands are an extension of the Sistema Penibetico.
 The archipelago's highest points, which reach 1,400 meters, are in northwestern Mallorca, close to the coast.
 The central portion of Mallorca is a plain, bounded on the east and the southeast by broken hills.

 The Canary Islands, ninety kilometers off the west coast of Africa, are of volcanic origin.
 The large central islands, Tenerife and Gran Canaria, have the highest peaks.
 Pico de Las Nieves, on Gran Canaria, rises to 1,949 meters, and the Teide, on Tenerife, to 3,718 meters.
 Teide, a dormant volcano, is the highest peak of Spain and the third largest volcano in the world from its base.